Welcome to today's edition of the Rush 24-7 podcast.

 Media can't be bothered to tell us what is actually known and no speculation required here.

-So what they're doing, they're very reluctantly covering the story, and they're not making a big deal about it at all.
+So what they're doing, they're very reluctantly covering the story and they're not making a big deal about it at all.

-The only problem for the drive-by media trying to use the uh shooting in Oklahoma to promote gun control is that none of these kids are old enough to own a gun in any state in the country.
+The only problem for the drive-by media trying to use the shooting in Oklahoma to promote gun control is that none of these kids are old enough to own a gun in any state in the country.

 So what good do gun control laws do?